-I am a senior lecturer in the Exeter Climate Systems group, which is part of the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.
+I am an associate professor (equivalent of UK reader) in the Geophysical and Astrophysical Fluid Dynamics group, which is part of the College of Engineering, Mathematics and Physical Sciences at the University of Exeter.

 At present, my main research interests are:

 I joined Exeter in 2010, after a PhD in the Climate Dynamics Group in Atmospheric, Oceanic and Planetary Physics at Oxford, a brief stint at CEH Wallingford, two years at the University of California, Berkeley and three years at the UK Met Office Hadley Centre.

 You can see my work weblog here if you're within the University and I've given you permission.